JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8037 days**.

-And here is a just a random fact -  **Florida has twice as many lightning injuries and deaths than any other state**.
+And here is a just a random fact -  **The country of Fiji is made up of 332 islands**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)